WOOF, is Las Vegas dog-friendly? Are you thinking of traveling to Las Vegas, Nevada with your dog? Perk up your ears to this post!

 Sunset Park (2601 E Sunset Rd.) – One of the largest parks in the city!
 Located on the eastern end of McCarran International Airport, this regional park has numerous dog-friendly walking and running trails and a dog park.

 WOOF, hope you enjoy your trip to Las Vegas with your dog!
-If you’ve decided NOT to take your dog to Las Vegas, take a long sniff at these dog-friendly destinations.
+If you’ve decided NOT to take your dog to Las Vegas, take a deep sniff at these dog-friendly destinations.

 Markin’ it up,